floriov/acebook-five-aces/README.md

 # Five Aces

-Five Aces is a clone of Facebook.
-It lets users post, like and comment.
+Five Aces is a social networking app that works similarly to Facebook.

 ## Demo